 Energy generation in Zambia relies almost entirely on hydro-power (nearly 90% of total capacity).
 Facing serious electricity supply deficits from recent droughts, the TNA has led to a framework proposal being issued by the Zambian government.
 This will promote small-scale, renewable and decentralized energy projects to fast-track the country’s electrification efforts with a diversified mix.
 Apart from working as an adaptation measure, together the development of small-scale renewables and rural electrification have the potential to reduce the population’s dependence on charcoal and firewood, thereby reducing emissions from land use, one of the major sources of carbon emissions in Zambia.

-The outcomes from the TNA have contributed to the development of the NDC by being used to determine the NDC’s objectives.
+The outcomes from the TNA have also contributed to the development of the NDC by being used to determine the NDC’s objectives.